 New Brunswick

-Black-capped Chickadee Parus atricapillus ©Glenn Bartley Website
+Black-capped Chickadee Parus atricapillus ©Dubi Shapiro Website

 Birding New Brunswick

-Most visiting birders come to this province for marine species, including pelagics off Grand Manan, and inshore seabirds and shorebirds at many points along the coast.
+Most visiting birders come to this province for maritime species, including taking pelagics off Grand Manan, and inshore seabirds and shorebirds at many points along the coast.
 Island seabird colonies are most numerous in the western Bay of Fundy, with a few in Miramichi Bay and Baie des Chaleurs.
 Salt-water lagoons and sandy beaches are found mainly along the eastern coast, whereas the Fundy shore is more rugged and rocky with very large tides that expose an extensive tidal zone.
 Salt marshes (Nelson’s Sharp-tailed Sparrow is the characteristic nesting bird) are found mainly near river mouths, especially at the head of the Bay of Fundy and along the eastern coast.

-New Brunswick is 90 per cent forestland.
 In most areas the forest is a mixture of coniferous and deciduous trees but conifers dominate in the cooler climates of the northern uplands and along the Fundy coast, and deciduous woods are found on many well-drained hilltops and slopes and along river flood plains.
 A good variety of warblers and other birds nest in these forests.
 Species of boreal distribution, mainly in the highland areas, are of particular interest to birders from warmer climates.

 There are numerous lakes and rivers.
 Freshwater marshes occur mainly along the lower Saint John Valley and in lowlands near the coast.
 Man-made impounded marshes attract a wide variety of water birds.
 Open bogs, most common along the north-eastern coast, are less diverse.
 Towns, villages and farmlands contribute to the variety of bird species that may be seen.

 The best time to visit is from late May to mid-July for breeding species, and the last week in July to mid-September for shorebird migration.
-From mid April through May offers the best of spring migration, late August to mid-October is best for autumn movements.
-In winter the best birding is generally for ducks and seabirds in the outer Bay of Fundy but some years incursions of northern finches or birds of prey may be of interest in other areas.
+From mid-April through May offers the best of spring migration, late August to mid-October is best for autumn movements.
+In winter the best birding is generally for ducks and seabirds in the outer Bay of Fundy, but some years incursions of northern finches or birds of prey may be of interest in other areas.
 Most of the northern and eastern coast is frozen by early January.

 Top Sites